 North and South Kivu have the most IDPs, but southern and central provinces such as Ituri, Kasai, Kasai-Oriental and Tanganyika also host significant numbers.

 Displacement tends to be short-lived but is often repeated as IDPs try to stay close to their areas of origin and maintain access to their livelihoods.
-The vast majority take refuge with relatives or members of the same ethnic group, with church communities often providing support.
+The vast majority take refuge with relatives or members of the same ethnic group, and church communities often provide support.
 Very few IDPs live in camps, but some have been found staying in makeshift shelters in the bush.

 Over time, however, shifting frontlines have pushed some IDPs further from their homes, making their return more difficult and putting them at greater risk of impoverishment and further displacement.
 Unable to find safety in their own country, others have crossed borders into Angola, Burundi, Tanzania, Uganda and Zambia.
 Porous borders and a lack of coordination between countries have led to circular cross-border displacement, in which people are repeatedly uprooted and have to seek protection in unfamiliar cultural and social settings.
 This phenomenon also shows that unresolved internal displacement generates refugee flows, which could destabilise neighbouring host countries with possible knock-on effects on the region’s geopolitics.

 Local governments and communities that host IDPs struggle to meet the needs of large numbers of additional inhabitants.
 Local economies collapse as fields, food stocks and markets are destroyed, making trade and commerce all but impossible to sustain.
 The consequences are dire.
-As of March 2019, 13.1 million people were estimated to be food insecure.
+Twenty-six per cent of DRC’s rural population, or 15.9 million people, were thought to be acutely food insecure as of August 2019.
 Over time the situation also fuels the displacement cycle, as new tensions flare between different ethnic groups over scarce resources, disputes for which local customary law may offer only limited guidance.

 Displaced children separated from their families are highly vulnerable, and many have been forced to join armed groups, as reported in North Kivu.
 Given that rape and sexual violence are regularly used as instruments of power, children are also at risk of such abuse.